GoffinetLab/SARS-CoV-2_90K_patient_study/README.md

 Please refer to the manuscript itself for further information.

 The R scripts used to analyse this data in the context of this study can be found in the folder 02_scRNAseqDataAnalysis.
+"Berlin" and "Bonn" are used to refer to data from the two cohorts respectively.